JoshDoody/joshdoody.github.io/_posts/2016-06-20-the-dreaded-salary-question.md

 If you *over*estimate and tell them your salary expectation is $85,000, you may set off red flags that cause them to rethink the interview process altogether.
 This is pretty rare, but you could disqualify yourself by being "too expensive" for them.
 If your expected salary is well above their budgeted pay range, they may just move on to other similar candidates with lower salary expectations.

-The bottom line is you probably aren’t going to guess what their [salary structure]({{ site.baseurl }}/book/salary-structures/what-is-a-salary-structure/) looks like, and if you try to guess you’ll cost yourself a lot of money.
+The bottom line is you probably aren’t going to guess what their salary structure looks like, and if you try to guess you’ll cost yourself a lot of money.

 This sounds pretty bad, right?

 But wait!
 It gets *even worse*!

 <div data-offer-plinko="optional">
-{% include drip_forms/tics-content-upgrade.html %}
+{% include drip_forms/salary-question-scripts-content-upgrade.html %}
 </div>

 ## The "real" salary they're willing to pay could increase throughout your interview